MasterBaconMan/Jarvis-clip-that/README.md

 # audio-air-fryer

+## Introduction
 This is an OBS and macro tool.

 To use this tool, you must have OBS installed.
-To download OBS, [click here] (https://obsproject.com/download).
+To download OBS, go here: <https://obsproject.com/download> .

 To start the program, run the file named "run.bat".

-GUI Navigation:
+## GUI Navigation:

-This is the GUI:
+### This is the GUI:

 ![alt text](https://github.com/MasterBaconMan/audio-air-fryer/blob/main/images%20for%20README/GUI.PNG)